Wiser Air Thermostat Review: The Best Is Yet To Come

 The schedule learning feature of EcoIQ is what I would call smart, but it’s not very useful if you have an erratic schedule like I do.
 I don’t care how many math geeks they herd into a room, Schneider Electric will never be able to create an algorithm that figures out my schedule.

 There are two options that other smart thermostats use to deal with schedules like mine.
 One is motion sensors in the home.
 The other is using smartphone GPS to determine if you’re home or not (this is known as geofencing).
 The Wiser Air doesn’t have either of these capabilities (yet).

 Limited Third Party Support

 There is no support for Apple HomeKit but it is reported to be coming soon.
 Wiser Air was lacking support for both Amazon Echo and IFTTT but has recently added it.

 The Wiser Air thermostat from Schneider Electric has the ability to be the best smart thermostat available.
-It has a well-designed hardware base and is backed by a company with deep pockets that has a lot of experience in energy management.
-It’s not the best thermostat right now because it is lacking some key features.
+It has a well-designed hardware base and is made by a company with deep pockets that has a lot of experience in energy management.

 Do you have any experience with the Schneider Electric Wiser Air Thermostat?
 Do you have any questions I didn’t answer?
 Let me know in the comments below!